How do guarantor loans work?

 With some lenders today the maximum that you can borrow now is 105% of the purchase price and 110% if you have debts to consolidate.

 Many people wishing to buy a home have significant consumer debts such as credit cards and personal loans.
-If you are in this situation then generally you will be able to consolidate debts as well as purchase a property as long as your total debts are no more than 5% – 10% of the purchase price.
+If you are in this situation, you will generally be able to consolidate debts as well as purchase a property and your total debts are no more than 5% – 10% of the purchase price.

 Do I need to prove any savings?